christopherwira/anon-auth-zkp-set-membership/data/README.md

 Here in this directory, we provide the following files:

-- Jupyter Notebook files that provides all the calculation to create the experiment result
+- Jupyter Notebook files that provide all the calculations to create the experiment result
-- CSV files that contains raw data which we manually gather using Remix IDE
+- CSV files that contain raw data which we manually gather using Remix IDE

 At the end of the notebook, we provided the experiment results which ended up on our paper.

 ## Dependencies

-This experiment requires the reader to setup a working Python environment with a Jupyter Notebook installed.
+This experiment requires the reader to set up a working Python environment with a Jupyter Notebook installed.

 We recommend the user to utilize [**Anaconda**](https://www.anaconda.com/) to create the required environment.